-When drawing up your DR strategy as part of Business Continuity Planning (BCP), a number of important parameters need to be taken into consideration:
+When drawing up your disaster recovery (DR) strategy as part of Business Continuity Planning (BCP), a number of important parameters need to be taken into consideration:

 The key to any successful disaster recovery plan is being realistic.
 That means starting with a thorough risk assessment that catalogs every asset you own and lists the possible catastrophes that can affect your systems.
 For instance, if you're based in London it is unlikely you need to prepare for volcano eruptions or earthquakes.